Should I schedule a sewer scope inspection at the same time as my general inspection?

 - and present you with the accurate facts of the sewer pipeline findings in a concise, understandable manner without any sales pitch,

-- a complete, detailed and easy-to-read computer-generated .pdf report, including a privately-linked high-resolution color video embedded in the report showing the camera’s journey as it “snakes” its way through the inside of the pipes as well as property verification,
+- a complete, detailed and easy-to-read computer-generated PDF report, including an unlisted-linked high-resolution color video embedded in the report showing the camera’s journey as it “snakes” its way through the inside of the pipes as well as property verification,

 - a permanent record of the inspection, including the location and depth of any problem spots or areas.